sucaritas/Focus/README.md

 }
 ```

-**Config_1** is the name of config. property
+**Config_1** is the name of the config property.
-**key:value** is a pair of key value variation **key** is the "name" of the variation and **value** is the value of the variation (for example **Language:En-US**).
+**key:value** is a key-value pair variation; **key** is the "name" of the variation, and **value** is its value (for example, **Language:En-US**).
-**Constant** is a constant represented in the dictionary as a key without value.
+**Constant** is a constant represented in the dictionary as a key without a value.

-Matching rules are simple as well, each property is evaluated based on the declared order.
-The first entry in the property that matches all of its constraints gets selected.
+Matching rules are simple as well: each property is evaluated based on the declared order.
+The first entry in the property list that matches all of its constraints gets selected.
-Constraints are groupd all together into a dictionary.
-Constants are added as Keys with a empty string value.
+Constraints are grouped into a dictionary.
+Constants are added as keys with an empty string value.

 ```C#
 var json = File.ReadAllText(@"file.json");